vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

     c) medium problems on linked-list
-        [] check if linked-list is palindrome or not [] segrregrate odd or even nodes in linked-list [] remove Nth node from the back of the linked-list [] sort the linked-list
+        [] check if linked-list is palindrome or not [] segrregrate odd or even nodes in linked-list [] sort the linked-list
         [] sort the linked-list of 0's 1's and 2's by changing links
         [] find the intersection of Y linked-list